 Research Interns are required to participate in a retirement plan.
 The employee will be defaulted into IPERS (Iowa Public Employees' Retirement System) (except those who are not US Citizens or lawful permanent residents).
 This deduction will automatically be deducted from the monthly paycheck on a pre-tax basis.

-If they would prefer to participate in the TIAA-CREF retirement plan, they can submit a Retirement Election Form (pdf) within 60 days of hire date.
+If they would prefer to participate in the TIAA retirement plan, they may log on to Employee Self Service, select the Retirement Enrollment link under the Benefits section and make their election within 60 days of hire/eligibility date.
 The retirement plan election is a one time opportunity.
 It is an irrevocable decision and cannot be changed later.